JayWood/the-seo-framework/readme.txt

 **For everyone - About translations:**
 /
 * Objective translations for grammatically gender noun types like "this post" (male in Dutch) and "this page" (genderless in Dutch) within sentences which are fetched dynamically (like "Product" and "ProductTag" for WooCommerce) couldn't be translated correctly.
 * Therefore, I've exchanged these types of sentences without losing understanding of those.
-TODO by adding plural forms of such.
 * Small changes within translations happen over time and I try to reduce it when to only when nessecary, as this is an ongoing project you can expect continous improvements wherever possible.
 Translating WordPress and its plugins are a team effort :).
 * Other small changes include conversion of WordPress slang to real English.
 Like "Paged" to "Paginated".
 * Over time, inconsitencies have been created with the language used within this plugin.
 If you still find any, please notify me through the support forums and I'll address them.
 * Thanks @pidengmor for many (over 30) linguistic improvements, they're really appreciated!
 Thank you so much for your time!
 * I also want to make a big shout out to all the other translators who have contributed to this plugin! <3

+**For translators:**

+* Please look for **Front-end output** comments within the translation page to find high-priority translations.

 **For developers - About class changes:**
 /